MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ```
 ## Connect other occupancy sensors or people-denisty sensors

-Connecting occupancy and people-density sensrors is done in four steps.
+Connecting occupancy and people-density sensors is done in four steps.

 - Device onboarding
 - Backfilling with historical data